jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 [Google Drawings](https://drawings.google.com).
 [Precursor](https://precursorapp.com/) is
 a design focused collaborative tool that can also work.

+In practice, many distributed workers find that they do not miss having a whiteboard.
+Whiteboards are a very convenient tool when meeting in person but there are other ways of collaborating when working remotely.
+Shared documents and screen sharing go a long way towards enabling collaboration.
+Tools that work well for remote collaboration often have another benefit over whiteboards; they are easier to persist and reference later.

 # Communication

 Communication is inherently different on a distributed team.
 All of a